COMP6248-Reproducability-Challenge/Real-Time-Adjustable-Style-Transfer/README.md

 ---
 ## Abstract
-[‘Adjustable Real-Time Style Transfer’ (ICLR 2020)](https://iclr.cc/virtual_2020/poster_HJe_Z04Yvr.html) addresses the inclusion of a secondary conditioner net-work  to  adjust  hyperparameters  without  retraining  a  style  transfer  network,  otherwise  requiring  hours  ofcomputation.
-This  document  attempts  to  recreate  the  paper’s  findings,  by  reproducing  figures  and  describ-ing  the  difficulties  and  nuances  in  reproducing  the  described  network.
-Relevant  code  can  be  found  at  theReal-Time-Adjustable-Style-Transferrepository(git.io/JsT1E)
+[‘Adjustable Real-Time Style Transfer’ (ICLR 2020)](https://iclr.cc/virtual_2020/poster_HJe_Z04Yvr.html) addresses the inclusion of a secondary conditioner network  to  adjust  hyperparameters  without  retraining  a  style  transfer  network,  otherwise  requiring  hours  of computation.
+This  document  attempts  to  recreate  the  paper’s  findings,  by  reproducing  figures  and  describing  the  difficulties  and  nuances  in  reproducing  the  described  network.
+Relevant  code  can  be  found  at  the Real-Time-Adjustable-Style-Transfer repository (git.io/JsT1E)

 ---
 ## Team Members